Super Lawyers

 Acidosis has two different types: respiratory acidosis and metabolic acidosis.
 Respiratory acidosis refers to high acid levels caused by impaired lung function, leading to retained carbon dioxide in the lungs and bloodstream.

-Metabolic acidosis is when there are high acid levels in the body that originated from impaired kidney function.
-Both forms of acidosis can cause neurological issues that can be temporary or permanent depending on how severe the damage is.
+Metabolic acidosis occurs when the body’s acid levels are high due to impaired kidney function.
+Both forms of acidosis can cause neurological issues that can be temporary or permanent, depending on the severity of the damage.
 In general, however, metabolic acidosis is associated with more adverse outcomes.

 Low pH levels caused by acidosis can result in hypoxic-ischemic encephalopathy, periventricular leukomalacia, seizures, brain hemorrhages, and cerebral palsy.
 In severe cases of metabolic acidosis, it can lead to multi-organ failure and even death.

-The primary cause of acidosis comes from the lack of adequate oxygen being transferred from the placenta to the baby.
+The primary cause of acidosis is insufficient oxygen from the placenta to the baby.

-Blood cord gases results can be used as an important piece of evidence in birth injury litigation.
-If a baby suffered from hypoxia that resulted in a birth injury, the blood cord gases can prove the legitimacy of the plaintiff's claim.
+Blood cord gas results can be used as an essential piece of evidence in birth injury litigation.
+If a baby suffered from hypoxia that resulted in a birth injury, the blood cord gases can prove the legitimacy of the plaintiff’s claim.

-The interpretation of blood cord gas levels can also be used by malpractice lawyers and medical experts to show the severity of damage that occurred during delivery by citing the specific pH and base deficit levels.
+Malpractice lawyers and medical experts can also interpret blood cord gas levels to show the severity of damage during delivery by citing the specific pH and base deficit levels.

-There are many reasons as to why a baby would have normal blood cord gases despite suffering from a hypoxic brain injury.
-The baby might have had poor circulation and perfusion shortly before being born or they could have experienced a physical head injury during delivery.
+There are many reasons why a baby would have normal blood cord gases despite suffering from a hypoxic brain injury.
+The baby might have had poor circulation and perfusion shortly before being born, or they could have experienced a physical head injury during delivery.

-There may have been an error in the process of storing and analyzing the blood.
+There may have been an error in storing and analyzing the blood.
 According to one study, up to 19% of blood cord gas samples are invalid due to human error.
-There are also blood cord gas interpretation errors that inflate or deflate the child's hypoxia at birth.
+There are also blood cord gas interpretation errors that inflate or deflate the child’s hypoxia at birth.

 They should take the time to examine the process of taking blood cord gas samples and identify any possible technical errors that make the results invalid.
 Birth injury lawyers also need to work closely with a medical expert to prove the cause and timing of the birth injury.